Abhii-07/Build-AI/README.md

 - **Multi-Stack Support**: Support for multiple frameworks like React, Vue, Angular, Next.js, and more, all from within a single environment.
 - **AI-Powered Debugging**: Automatic bug detection and AI-driven suggestions to fix issues in real-time.
 - **Customizable Templates**: Choose from a variety of templates for rapid application setup.
-- **Real-Time Collaboration**: Collaborate with teammates and work on projects simultaneously, powered by a collaborative coding environment.

 ## 💻 Skills Demonstrated